aio-libs/aiohttp/docs/web.rst

    app.router.add_route('GET', '/', hello)

-Sometimes you would like to group logically coupled handlers into a python class.
+But sometimes you would like to group logically coupled handlers into a python class.

 :mod:`aiohttp.web` doesn't dictate any implementation details,